pflooky/tech-diff/README.md

-# data-tech-compare
+# tech-diff

-Compare different data related technologies.
+Compare different technologies.
 No BS and all sources linked.

 ## Motivation

-- Many new/existing data technologies
+- Many new/existing technologies
 - Hard to compare objectively
 - Biased sources/marketing of data technologies skews views/opinions
 - Find answers to simple questions fast